StephenGriffies/StephenGriffies.github.io/_pages/models.md

 <p align="justify">

-The ocean eddy parameterization problem (aka the ocean turbulence closure problem) remains among the most important and intellectually challenging problems in theoretical physical oceanography.
+The ocean eddy parameterization problem is part of the larger turbulence closure problem, and it is among the most important and intellectually challenging problem in theoretical physical oceanography.
 It is important since eddy parameterizations, from the planetary boundary layer to the ocean interior to the bottom boundary layer, have a huge role in determining the performance of ocean climate models.
 It is challenging since it draws upon a wide variety of physical and mathematical skill sets.
 I have an ongoing interest in ocean eddy parameterization questions, and am particularly motivated by some exciting theoretical/modeling and observational studies conducted during recent years.
+This interest has led me to play a role in the NSF/NOAA funded <a href="https://ocean-eddy-cpt.github.io/">
-Notably, there are many unsolved questions looking for energetic students and post-docs to crack!
+Climate Process Team on ocean transport and eddy energy.</a> Notably, there are many unsolved questions looking for energetic students and post-docs to help crack!

 <ul>